Foreclosure Defense; Real Estate/Mortgage Litigation; Loan Modifications

 We will help you resolve issues in:

-• We specialize in paternity cases to establish your rights for child custody, support and visitation when you have child or children born outside of the marriage.
+• Domestic violence and paternity cases, including cases to establish your rights for child custody, support and visitation when you have child or children born outside of the marriage.

 We offer free initial consultation by phone.